You are listening to the Sean Hannity Radio Show Podcast.

 They do a really good job of memorizing those lines, don't they?

-But they don't want to talk about the economy.
+They don't want to talk about the economy.

 They don't want to talk about her foreign policy failures.

-They don't want to talk about her lack of ethics, you know, using blit bleach bit to wipe their server clean.
+They don't want to talk about her lack of ethics, you know, using bleach bit to wipe their server clean.

 You mean like with a cloth?

-You mean like with a cloth end?
+You mean like with a cloth ad?

-No, with bleach bit, deleting 33,000 emails that probably would have put her in prison that probably Vladimir Putin, the Chinese and the Iranians have.
+No, with bleach bit, deleting 33,000 emails that probably would have put her in prison that probably Vladimir Putin, the Chinese, and the Iranians have.

 Did you wipe this earth?